UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

-﻿# Exchange Server TLS configuration
+﻿# Exchange Server 2013 & 2016 TLS configuration best practices

 This documentation describes the required steps to properly configure TLS 1.2 on Exchange Server 2013 or Exchange Server 2016 with TLS 1.2 cipher suites and hashing algorithms (Exchange Server 2016 only).
 It also describes how to properly configure TLS 1.0 and 1.1 or in case you want to turn them off, how to disable TLS 1.0 and 1.1 correctly.
+Please read carefully as some of the steps described here can only be performed on specific operating systems (like Windows Server 2016) or specific Exchange Server versions.

 > [!NOTE]
 > The [Microsoft TLS 1.0 implementation](https://support.microsoft.com/topic/schannel-implementation-of-tls-1-0-in-windows-security-status-update-november-24-2015-69b482ff-072d-f8a8-1ba3-e921019a4d5f) has no known security vulnerabilities.
 But because of the potential for future protocol downgrade attacks and other TLS vulnerabilities, it is recommended to carefully plan and disable TLS 1.0 and 1.1.
 Failure to plan carefully may cause clients to lose connectivity.